jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 United States
-In August 2023, the California Privacy Protection Agency (CPPA) launched an enforcement initiative to examine the extensive data collected by connected vehiclesthrough built\-in apps, sensors, and cameras.
+In August 2023, the California Privacy Protection Agency (CPPA) launched an enforcement initiative to examine the extensive data collected by connected vehicles—through built\-in apps, sensors, and cameras.
 The move reflects a growing focus on privacy within the Automotive industry.
-The CPPA aims to ensure OEM transparency and compliance with consumer data rights, such as knowing what data is collected, preventing its dissemination, and requiring its deletion.The initiative highlights concerns about data management and may also impact industries beyond automotive, such as supply chain, logistics, and construction.146
+The CPPA aims to ensure OEM transparency and compliance with consumer data rights, such as knowing what data is collected, preventing its dissemination, and requiring its deletion.
+The initiative highlights concerns about data management and may also impact industries beyond automotive, such as supply chain, logistics, and construction.146
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 72
 THE EXPANSION OF UNECE WP
 .29 R155
-AND ISOSAE 21434
+AND ISO/SAE 21434
 In 2023, many automotive OEMs and their suppliers continued implementing R155 for Cyber Security Management System (CSMS) and Type Approval,147 and WP.29 R156 for Software Update Management System (SUMS).148